apache/guacamole-website/guac-style.md

          *     Description of return value.
          */
          int fun(int var1, int var2);
+2. Do not use the `@author` tag (or similar).
+The authors of various parts of the codebase should be tracked by git, not by the code itself.
-2. There must be no undocumented behavior of functions.
+3. There must be no undocumented behavior of functions.
-3. If changes you are making will make parts of the existing manual incorrect, you are not expected to update the manual yourself, but **please let us know so we correct it**.
+4. If changes you are making will make parts of the existing manual incorrect, you are not expected to update the manual yourself, but **please let us know so we correct it**.
-4. For C code, local functions should be static and documented locally.
+5. For C code, local functions should be static and documented locally.
    Functions, types, etc. which are not local should be declared in an appropriate header file, and documented within the header file.